robertdavid010/meteor_bootstrap-master-modal/README.md

 The form will also be submitted by the default modal *confirm* button.

 Those supported forms will also close the modal with the `onSuccess` AutoForm event of the form submission.

+When the modal is closed, all errors for the AutoForm will also be reset, even if there was no successful submission.
+The ensures a fresh state for the form if another instance is launched when there were existing errors with no successful submission previously.

 *myTemplateName.html*
 ```html